ProtonMail/proton-python-client/doc/srp.rst

 .. sectionauthor:: Tom Cocagne <tom.cocagne@gmail.com>

-The Secure Remote Password Protocol (SRP) is a cryptographically strong authentication protocol for password-based, mutual authentication over an insecure network connection.
+The Secure Remote Password protocol (SRP) is a cryptographically strong authentication protocol for password-based, mutual authentication over an insecure network connection.
 Successful SRP authentication requires both sides of the connection to have knowledge